sasta-kro/automated-content-farm/Architecture_Decision_Record_LOG.md

 - **Rejected Alternatives:**
     - **Injection during Rendering:** Rejected to keep the MoviePy composition function clean and focused solely on visual assembly.
     - **External Metadata Tools (ExifTool):** Rejected in favor of FFmpeg to minimize external dependencies, as FFmpeg is already required for the pipeline.
+    -
+### 011. Exclusive CPU Encoding (libx264) for Rendering
+- **Status:** Rejected
+- **Date:** 2025-12-23
+- **Context:** Slow rendering times were observed on M3 Apple Silicon hardware (~10 minutes for a 40s vertical 2K video).
+It was hypothesized that the bottleneck originated from inefficient hardware encoder negotiation.
+An attempt was made to force the pipeline to use the CPU-only software encoder `libx264` with the `ultrafast` preset to bypass potential hardware-layer issues and isolate the rendering logic.

+- **Decision:** The proposal to enforce CPU-only handling is **Rejected**.
+The system has been reverted to the previous implementation (default FFmpeg orchestration).

+- **Consequences:**
+  - **Negative Impact (Performance Regression):** The switch to `libx264` resulted in a 3x reduction in processing speed.
+Rendering dropped from ~1.9 it/s (0.5s/frame) to ~0.7 it/s (1.4s/frame).
+  - **Negative Impact (Resource Contention & GIL):** MoviePy relies on Python's Global Interpreter Lock (GIL) for calculating frame composites (text overlays, resizing).
+By forcing video encoding onto the CPU, the single-threaded Python process was forced to compete for CPU cycles against the computationally expensive `libx264` encoder, causing thread starvation.
+  - **Negative Impact (Color Space Conversion Overhead):** MoviePy generates frames in raw RGB format.
+The H.264 standard requires the YUV color space.
+Forcing this heavy RGB-to-YUV conversion explicitly onto the general-purpose CPU—rather than allowing the M3's media engines or optimized OS drivers to handle the handoff—created a massive computational bottleneck for every individual frame.
+  - **Positive (Reversion):** Reverting to the original implementation restored baseline rendering speeds.
+The default behavior allows the operating system to better manage the buffer transfer between Python's memory and the encoder, utilizing the M3's unified memory bandwidth more effectively than a strict CPU-bound pipe.

+- **Rejected Alternatives:**
+  - **Persisting with `libx264` Optimization:** Rejected because the severe performance degradation (3x slower) renders the pipeline impractical for high-volume content generation.
+The theoretical stability of software encoding does not justify the time cost on Apple Silicon architecture.